riscv-spectre-mitigations/Spectre-v2-v5-mitigation-RISCV/README.md

 6. Use make all to obtain the executables or make run to also run them on the simulator.

-7. In order to activate the retpoline mitigation, add RETPOLINE=1 as a make parameter.
+7. In order to activate the retpoline mitigation, add RETPOLINE=1 as a make parameter(for Spectre v5, the mitigation will be applied for the vulnerable function frameDump).

 In this repo, in the src folder, there are 3 sources ended in "Defense".
 These are the sources that don't need an updated compiler, they reflect the mitigation in the inline asm code.